 Prior to 9/11, the Treasury Bell was accessible to all DC visitors.
-When I visited in 2007, I learned the street between the White House and Treasury Building had been cordoned off to increase security, cutting of the public’s access to the bell.
+When I visited in 2007, I learned the street between the White House and Treasury Building had been cordoned off to increase security, cutting off the public’s access to the bell.
 The photo below was as close as I could get.

-In what amounts to just over a ton of irony, our efforts to gain some safety resulted in the loss of the Liberty Bell as accessible monument.
+In what amounts to just over a ton of irony, our efforts to gain some safety resulted in the loss of the Liberty Bell as an accessible monument.

 If you listen to the wind, you can hear the ghost of Ben Franklin slapping his forehead.